-Immediately following the close of the application submission period, ICANN will begin checking all applications for completeness.
+Immediately following the close of the application submission period, ICANN will check all applications for completeness.
 This check ensures that:

-- All mandatory questions are answered;
+All mandatory questions are answered;

-- Required supporting documents are provided in the proper format(s); and

-- The evaluation fees have been received.
+- Required supporting documents are provided in the proper format(s); and - The evaluation fees have been received.

-ICANN will post the public portions of all applications considered complete and ready for evaluation within two weeks of the close of the application submission period.
-Certain questions relate to internal processes or information: applicant responses to these questions will not be posted.
-Each question is labeled in the application form as to whether the information will be posted.
-See posting designations for the full set of questions in the attachment to Module 2.
+ICANN will post all applications considered complete and ready for evaluation as soon as practicable after the close of the application submission period.
+Certain questions including selected finance, architecture, and security-related questions, have been designated by ICANN as confidentialrelate to internal processes or information: applicant responses to these questions will not be posted.
+Confidential Each question iss are labeled in the application form as to whether the information will be posted.
+See the full set of questions in the attachment to Module 2.such in the application form.
+The remainder of the application as submitted by the applicant will be posted on ICANN's website.

-The administrative completeness check is expected to be completed for all applications in a period of approximately 8 weeks, subject to extension depending on volume.
-In the event that all applications cannot be processed within this period, ICANN will post updated process information and an estimated timeline.
+The administrative completeness check is expected to be completed for all applications in a period of approximately 4 weeks, subject to extension depending on volume.
+In the event that all applications cannot be processed within a 4-week period, ICANN will post updated process information and an estimated timeline.